 As Solicitor General, during the presidency of George W. Bush, Mr. Olson was the Government's principal advocate in the United States Supreme Court, responsible for supervising and coordinating all appellate litigation of the United States, and a legal adviser to the President and the Attorney General.
 As Assistant Attorney General for the Office of Legal Counsel during the Reagan Administration, Mr. Olson was the Executive Branch's principal legal adviser, rendering legal guidance to the President and to the heads of the Executive Branch departments on a wide range of constitutional and federal statutory questions, and assisting in formulating and articulating the Executive Branch's position on constitutional issues.

 Mr. Olson has served as private counsel to two Presidents, Ronald W. Reagan and George W. Bush, in addition to serving those two Presidents in high-level positions in the Department of Justice.
-He has twice been awarded the United States Department of Justice's Edmund J. Randolph Award, its highest award for public service and leadership, and also received the Department of Defense's highest civilian award for his advocacy in the courts of the United States, including the Supreme Court.
+He has twice been awarded the United States Department of Justice's Edmund J. Randolph Award, its highest award for public service and leadership, and also received the Department of Defense's Distinguished Service Award, its highest civilian award, for his advocacy in the courts of the United States, including the Supreme Court.

 Mr. Olson is a President Obama appointee to the ten-member Council of the Administrative Conference of the United States as well as the Commission on White House Fellowships.
-He is a member of the Board of Trustees of the Ronald Reagan Presidential Foundation; the Board of Directors of the National Center for State Courts; and a member of the Board of Visitors of the Federalist Society.
+He is a member of the Board of Trustees of the Ronald Reagan Presidential Foundation and a member of the Board of Visitors of the Federalist Society.
 He was a visiting scholar at the National Constitution Center in 2007.
 He served on the President's Privacy and Civil Liberties Oversight Board from 2006 to 2008.
-He was Co-Chair of the Knight Commission on the Information Needs of Communities in a Democracy from 2008-2009.
+He was Co-Chair of the Knight Commission on the Information Needs of Communities in a Democracy from 2008-2009 and served two terms on the Board of Directors of the National Center for State Courts.

 Mr. Olson is a Fellow of both the American College of Trial Lawyers and the American Academy of Appellate Lawyers.
 The National Law Journal has repeatedly listed him as one of America's Most Influential Lawyers.
 The American Lawyer and Legal Times have characterized Mr. Olson as one of America's leading advocates.
-In 2011, Washingtonian magazine listed him as number one on its compilation of the finest lawyers in the nation's capital.
+In 2011, Washingtonian Magazine listed him as number one on its compilation of the finest lawyers in the nation's capital.
+In 2010, Times Magazine listed him as one of the 100 most influential people in the world.
 The late New York Times columnist William Safire described Mr. Olson as this generation's "most persuasive advocate" before the Supreme Court and "the most effective Solicitor General" in decades.

 Mr. Olson received his law degree in 1965 from the University of California at Berkeley (Boalt Hall) where he was a member of the California Law Review and Order of the Coif.
 He received his bachelor's degree from the University of the Pacific, where he was recognized as the outstanding graduating student in both forensics and journalism.
 He has written and lectured extensively on appellate advocacy, oral communication in the courtroom, civil justice reform, punitive damages, and constitutional and administrative law.